AnthonyCuttivet/Project_SonicCSS/README.md

 # Project_SonicCSS
-What if the Sonic  was a fighting game ?
+What if the Sonic franchise made a fighting game ?